yilaili/btx/README.md

 ## Contributing
 This repository is the centralized location to discuss and share calibration files, documentation, scripts and code for SFX analysis.

-See "Discussions" above for a forum experience.
+See [Discussions](https://github.com/apeck12/sfx_utils/discussions) above for a forum experience.
-Contribute or check "Wiki" above for tutorials and tips, shared experience, etc.
+Contribute or check [Wiki](https://github.com/apeck12/sfx_utils/wiki) above for tutorials and tips, shared experience, etc.

 For contributing code and script, please don't push to the main branch directly.
 Rather, work in a specific branch for the task at hand, and make a pull request (PR) so it can be safely merged into the main branch after the person you assign as a reviewer does the code review (if necessary).